kiran-g/katacoda-scenarios/dockerintro/manageimagesandcontainers/step5.md

 Start a container from the new image

-1. Check the history of the new image
+1. Check the history of the new image and verify the latest commit

     `docker history nginx-new`{{execute}}